marchdoe/cl/README.md

 `lib/components` is intended to contain combinations of these elements, e.g. SearchField, DropDown, etc.

 ##### STYLES
-`lib/styles` is inteded to contain your global styles that you would like to include throughout the application, e.g. colors, animations, themes, etc.
+`lib/styles` is intended to contain your global styles that you would like to include throughout the application, e.g. colors, animations, themes, etc.

 ## Local Development